It’s important to know how seasonal weather changes affect your safety equipment, especially if placed outdoors.

 With some sites closed due to the global pandemic, it’s more crucial than ever that you inspect and maintain your emergency safety showers to ensure they are ready for winter.

-1. Are the feed pipes lagged and traced?
+1. Are the feed pipes trace heated and insulated?

 An immersion heated or trace-tape heated and insulated safety shower protects the standpipe of the shower from freezing.
 However, if the piping leading to the shower is exposed there is the possibility of the water freezing before it reaches the shower.
 Not only can this cause damage to the shower but will also render it unusable in the event of an emergency.